rohan-bhautoo/PHP-Symfony-Guide/README.md

 * If you obtain error ```could not find driver in ExceptionConverter.php```, then enable the extension ```pdo_mysql``` in ```php.ini``` file.

 ### Entities
 Entities are PHP Objects that can be identified over many requests by a unique identifier or primary key.
+They represent the tables in a database with the columns as variables.

 ```
 symfony console make:entity